 Onions are one of the vegetables I grow in my garden every year.
 We utilize onions almost daily in the meals that we cook.
 From French onion soup to Mexican salsa, onions seem to be everywhere.
-But did you know that growing your own onions can actually save you money and provide you with access to fresh, flavorful produce?
+But did you know that growing your onions can save you money and provide you with access to fresh, flavorful produce?

-As someone who loves to share their passion for gardening with others, I am excited to show you just how easy it is to grow your own onions, especially if you’re a beginner.
-With just a little bit of know-how, you can have a steady supply of delicious, homegrown onions right in your own backyard.
+As someone who loves to share their passion for gardening with others, I am excited to show you just how easy it is to grow onions, especially if you’re a beginner.
+With just a little bit of know-how, you can have a steady supply of delicious, homegrown onions right in your backyard.
 So, let’s roll up our sleeves and get ready to dig into the basics of growing onions!

 Choosing Onion Varieties

 Choosing the right type of onion for your garden is an important step in ensuring a successful harvest.
 Onions can be classified into three categories based on their day-length requirements: short-day, long-day, and day-neutral.

 Short-day onions are best suited for regions with mild winters and hot summers, where the day length is 10-12 hours.
 These onions need less daylight to trigger bulb formation, which makes them ideal for planting in the fall or early winter in the southern United States.
 Some popular varieties of short-day onions include ‘Red Burgundy’ and ‘Texas Sweet’.